-However, it’s not as simple as just ensuring that the temperature of your marijuana garden and the RH in your garden are in the favorable green zone seen on that chart.
+However, it’s not as simple as just ensuring that temperature of your marijuana garden and the RH in your garden are in the favorable green zone seen on that chart.
 Here’s what I mean:

 The harsh thing is that if your VPD is out of range, your plants will either drink too much water, or not enough.
 You may have to do substrate management, as shown in the embedded video.

-Of course, people growing in places where it’s humid year-round, or who have air conditioning equipment that’s not efficient at sucking moisture out of the air (air conditioners can be a form of dehumidifier as a side gig to cooling the air), often have to work hard to add or subtract water from their growing environment.
+Of course, people growing in places where it’s humid year-round, or who have air conditioning equipment that’s not efficient at sucking moisture out of the air (air conditioners can be a form of dehumidifier as a side gig to cooling the air), work hard to add or subtract water from their growing environment.

 In outdoor marijuana growing, of course, you can’t control relative humidity, temperature or VPD unless you have godlike powers or are growing in a greenhouse with an exhaust fan.
 But you still should pay attention to the chart.
-Why?

-Because VPD problems often manifest as leaves drooping, looking like your plants are overwatered or wilting, which are two very different problems, but neither one of them could actually be happening.
+Because VPD problems outdoors and indoors often manifest as leaves drooping, looking like your plants are overwatered or wilting, which are two very different problems, but neither one of them could actually be happening.